 Developing a business case for health and how the housing sector can go about making it stronger.

 The economic case for closer working between the housing and health sectors.

-This succinct report from Care & Repair England draws on new data from BRE and sets out the national picture with regard to the scale of poor housing amongst older people, the concentration of poor housing in the owner occupied sector and the resulting health impact.
+Off the Radar: Housing disrepair and health impact in later life.
+This succinct report from Care & Repair England draws on new data from BRE and sets out the national picture with regard to the scale of poor housing amongst older people, the concentration of poor housing in the owner occupied sector and the resulting health impact [March 16].

 Closing the health gap – a gap worth closing: How housing can play its part in reducing health inequalities.

 Dementia and Housing: As assessment tool for commissioners, Housing LIN [May 16]

 The Older People’s Health and Wellbeing Profile: Developed by Public Health England, this tool can be used to examine the health and care of older people across local authorities in England.
 It enables identification, comparison and monitoring of trends through interactive charts of 95 indicators.